High-Resolution Climate Projections Using Diffusion-Based Downscaling of a Lightweight Climate Emulator: Introduction

+The SR models are trained on ERA5 reanalysis data (2000--2009) at 6-hourly cadence and subsequently evaluated on their ability to super-resolve outputs from the LUCIE emulator for a distinct period (2010--2018).
+The temporal resolution is chosen to match that of LUCIE to eliminate any training-validation data leakage.
 We evaluate the framework using a comprehensive suite of diagnostics designed to measure both point-wise accuracy and global physical consistency.
-In addition to standard spatial metrics, we employ zonal averaged climatology and spectral analysis to assess the models' ability to reconstruct the high-wavenumber variance and ``roughness" of atmospheric turbulence.
+In addition to standard spatial metrics, we employ zonal averaged climatology and spectral analysis to assess the models' ability to reconstruct the high-wavenumber variance and ``roughness'' of atmospheric turbulence.
 Furthermore, we use Empirical Orthogonal Function (EOF) analysis to verify that the SR process preserves the primary modes of climate variability, such as the annular structures of the zonal wind.

-It is worth highlighting that atmospheric SR is fundamentally an ill-posed, ``one-to-many" problem, where a single coarse input can physically correspond to multiple high-resolution realizations.
-While deterministic models like SFNO-SR can capture large-scale patterns, they provide only a single estimate.
-In contrast, the probabilistic nature of diffusion models aligns more naturally with the inherent uncertainty of the downscaling task by generating ensembles of plausible states.
-By recovering missing fine-scale details such as orographic precipitation and sharp thermal gradients, this coupled framework allows lightweight emulators like LUCIE to be used for fine-scale studies—such as monsoon tracking or wildfire risk assessment—that were previously impossible at coarse resolutions.
+We also perform robustness tests under perfect-prognosis (T30 ERA5 low resolution) and distribution shift (LUCIE) for systematic input biases.

-The remainder of this paper is organized as follows: Section 2 describes data sources for training and validation of our downscaling algorithm, specifics of our deep learning architectures, and subsequent evaluation strategies for the trained models.
-Section 3 presents the experimental results, including seasonal climatology and spectral fidelity.
-Section 4 discusses the broader implications of these findings for climate modeling and offers concluding remarks and future perspectives.
+Atmospheric SR is fundamentally an ill-posed, ``one-to-many'' problem, in which a single coarse input is physically consistent with multiple high-resolution realizations.
+Deterministic models such as U-Net and SFNO-SR provide a useful single-estimate accuracy and bias diagnostic, while probabilistic diffusion models generate ensembles of plausible states and enable uncertainty quantification.
+The remainder of this paper is organized as follows.
+Section~\ref{sec:methodology} describes the data sources used for training and validation, the deep-learning architectures, and the evaluation strategy.
+Section~\ref{sec:results} presents the experimental results, including seasonal climatology and spectral fidelity.
+Section~\ref{sec:discussion} discusses the broader implications of these findings and outlines future directions.